How to Install Remote Server Administration Tools (RSAT) on Windows 10

 Install Active Directory Users and Computers using the command line

 As this is server stuff, you can also install Active Directory Users and Computers using the command line.
-Just three commands will install RSAT and have you up and running.
+Just three commands will install RSAT and have you up and running using it as a remote system management tool:

 - Type ‘dism /online /enable-feature /featurename:RSATClient-Roles-AD’ and hit Enter.